nienkedekker/fronteers-2016/README.md

 =========================================================================================================================================================================
 <a name="nadieh"></a>
-# Nadieh Remer: Data Visualization
+# Nadieh Bremer: Data Visualization
 This was supercool!
 Note to self: look into D3.js.

 =========================================================================================================================================================================